Rydberg Atomic Receivers for Multi-Band Communications and Sensing

 Existing studies have {experimentally validated} the concurrent multi-band CommunSense capabilities of RAREs.
-The {initial demonstration} of dual-band communications was reported in \cite{MBRARE_Holloway2021}, {where} two species of Rydberg alkali atoms---rubidium and cesium---each with distinct energy-level structures, were mixed in a single vapor cell.
+The {initial demonstration} of dual-band communications was reported in \cite{MBRARE_Holloway2021}, {where} two species of Rydberg alkali atoms, rubidium and cesium, each with distinct energy-level structures, were mixed in a single vapor cell.
 This configuration enabled the simultaneous detection of amplitude-modulated (AM) signals at 19.626 GHz and frequency-modulated (FM) signals at 20.644 GHz. {Subsequent research} demonstrated that leveraging the electron transitions between different energy levels within a single atom species, (e.g., cesium), is sufficient to capture multiple frequency bands, which has become a common practice~\cite{RydMultiband_Du2022}.
 In particular, the concurrent measurement of frequency bands at 1.72, 12.11, 27.42, 65.11, and 115.75 GHz has been reported in \cite{Rydmultiband_Meyer2023}.
-It utilizes the technology of \emph{quantum heterodyne sensing}, which introduces external reference signals for assisting signal detection, to excite electron transitions between chosen energy levels, $56D_{5/2}$, $57P_{3/2}$, $54F_{7/2}$, $52F_{7/2}$, and $59P_{3/2}$. {Further advances include chip-integrated RAREs for dual-band operation at 300 MHz and 24 GHz~\cite{DBRARE_Ding2024}, and a cascaded orbital angular-momentum transitions to enable coverage from 128 MHz to 0.61 THz~\cite{Rydmultiband_Allinson2024}.} Additionally, experiments have also revealed a sensitivity tradeoff of the multi-band RARE \cite{photonics10030328}.
-Specifically, its sensitivities to different frequency bands can influence each other---an increase in sensitivity at one band might result in decreased sensitivity at other bands.
-Some recent studies have also explored the applications of multi-band RAREs, including the frequency-hopping communication and angles-of-arrival (AoAs) sensing~\cite{Frequencyhop_Wen2024, MBRARE_Kim2025}.
+It utilizes the technology of \emph{quantum heterodyne sensing}, which introduces external reference signals for assisting signal detection, to excite electron transitions between chosen energy levels, $56D_{5/2}$, $57P_{3/2}$, $54F_{7/2}$, $52F_{7/2}$, and $59P_{3/2}$. {Further advances include chip-integrated RAREs for dual-band operation at 300 MHz and 24 GHz~\cite{DBRARE_Ding2024}, and a cascaded orbital angular-momentum transition to enable coverage from 128 MHz to 0.61 THz~\cite{Rydmultiband_Allinson2024}.} Additionally, experiments have also observed a sensitivity tradeoff of the multi-band RARE, the exclusive effect~\cite{photonics10030328}.
+It states that a RARE's sensitivities to different frequency bands can influence each other, an increase in sensitivity at one band might result in decreased sensitivity at other bands.
+Some recent studies have also explored the applications of multi-band RAREs, including frequency-hopping communication and angles-of-arrival (AoAs) sensing~\cite{Frequencyhop_Wen2024, MBRARE_Kim2025}.